 Forgive, and you will be forgiven.
 (Luke 6:37)

-For if you forgive men when they sin against you, your heavenly Father will also forgive you.
-But if you do not forgive men their sins, your Father will not forgive your sins.
+For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
+But if you do not forgive others their sins, your Father will not forgive your sins.
 (Matthew 6:14-15)